Bowers Mansion Regional State Park

 Davis Creek Campground

 Troop 405 gathers for their yearly scout camp at Davis Creek Campground.
 There is enough room for each family to camp with their children and to gather with the Troop for learning activities, crafts, and relaxation.
-This Troop has enjoyed this heavily wooded campground since they started.
+This Troop has enjoyed this heavily wooded campground since their start.

 A favorite activity of scouts is to explore hiking trails along Slide Mountain.
-The trails take hikers deep into canyons created by the historic landslide.
-An experienced hiker could take an overnight hike up into the Sierra’s near Mt.
+Trails take hikers deep into canyons created by the historic landslide and an experienced hiker could take an overnight hike up into the Sierra’s near Mt.
 Rose.

 A traveler who drives next door from Bower’s Mansion Regional Park will see the sign for Davis Creek Regional Campground right down the road.